EfthymiaKakoulidou/unscramble-the-word/README.md

 ### Flowchart

-To follow best practice, a flowchart was created for the app's logic, and mapped out before coding began using a free version of [Draw.io](https://www.draw.io).
+To follow best practice, a flowchart was created for the app's logic, using a free version of [Draw.io](https://www.draw.io).

 Below is the flowchart of the main process of this Python program.
 It shows the entire cycle of the program.